pwr4exp: Power Analysis for Experimental Designs

 formula

-syntax for random effects). -
+syntax for specifying random effects.)data

 ,means